REVATHYJESS/CREADORAS-TIERRA/README.md

 2. In admin page it includes features like:
           Login and Logout – By default the admin need to login first to access the system and also the admin can logout.
           Manage Events Booking – For the events booking, the admin can view all the user who registered for the booking events.
-          Manage Events – For the events, the admin can add, update, delete events information In registration page it include freatura like:
+          Manage Events – For the events, the admin can add, update, delete events information.
+   In registration page it include freatura like:
           Registration – the user need to register first to have an account before he/she can login in the system Login – the user need to login first to access the system.